DoviniJ/GxEprsDummy/README.md

 ```

 8) B_permuted_p.txt - This contains the p-value of the permuted model, when the outcome is binary.
 Since the permutation is random at each time, we did not include an example here.
 9) Individual_risk_values.txt - This contains all the calculated individual risk scores using the target model (either regular model or permuted model), when the outcome is binary.
-The columns denote
+The columns denote the following in order.
 * FID
-* IID and
+* IID
 * estimated risk value

 For demonstration, we include the results of regular model below.